 OK, but what's the point here?
 The point is that it's still zero outside the box.
-Inside the box, instead of being one, it's this complex guy.
+Inside the box, instead of being one, it's this complex quy.
 But no change.
 It's still zero outside the box.
 It's still band-limited.
 So this is the transform of this guy.
 And then the transform of this combination would be still in the box, multiplied by some messy expression.
 So what was I doing there?
-I was just checking that, sure enough, this guy is band-limited.
-And it's band-limited, it gives us the right f(n)'s, of course.
+I was just checking that, sure enough, this guy is band-limited, and it's band-limited it, gives us the right f(n)'s, of course.
 Everybody sees that at x=n, let's just have a look now.
 We've got this great formula.
 Plug in x=n.
-What happens when you plug in at one of the samples, you look to see what this A to D converter produced at time n, and let's just see.
+What happens when you plug in at one of the samples, you look to see what this a to d converter produced at time n, and let's just see.
 So at x=n, the left side is f(n).
-Why is the right side f of that n?
-That particular n?
-Maybe I should give a specific letter to that n.
-So at that particular one.
+Why is the right side f of that N?
+That particular N?
+Maybe I should give a specific letter to that N. So at that particular sample, this left side is f(N), and I hope that the right side gives me f at that capital N. That particular one.
 Why does it?
-You're all seeing that.
-At x equal capital N, these guys are all zero, except for one of them.
+You're all seeing that at x equal capital N, these guys are all zero, except for one of them.
 Except for the one when little n and capital N are the same.
 Then that becomes the one.
 And I'm getting f at capital N. So it will give me that, for the n=1, the one term, yeah.
 I don't know if it was necessary to say that.
 You've got the idea of the sampling formula.